It was 1 a.m., raining, and it was becoming ever more clear that I wasn’t getting those Milky Way shots I had planned on.

 Just south of the Great Sand Dunes National Park lies a short, rocky, uphill hike to Zapata Falls.
-Located at the base of the Sangre de Cristo Mountains, this .5 mile hike uphill to the falls is not to be missed.
+Located at the base of the Sangre de Cristo Mountains, this 0.5 mile hike uphill to the falls is not to be missed.
 The drive up the mountain to the parking lot alone gives you breathtaking views of the landscape.
 You can see the rolling Great Sand Dunes contrasting against the rugged Sangre de Cristos to the north.
-We recommend having a high clearance vehicle to drive up to the base of the hike, however we made it just fine in our two door Scion tC.
+I recommend having a high clearance vehicle to drive up to the base of the hike, however I made it just fine in my two door Scion tC.

 What was a memorable hike you’ve encountered?
 Have you ever hiked in sand before??
 Leave a comment below!